yegor256/blog/_drafts/_review.md

 team (or the management) decides that the fight is over and the product can be delivered.

-Thanks to this essential conflict the _quality_ is achieved.
+Thanks to this essential conflict _quality_ is achieved.

 Programmers finish their part of the fight when the code passes the _merge pipeline_: the changes are made at their laptops, unit tests pass